April the giraffe welcomes much-anticipated calf

 Story highlights

-- April the giraffe delivers her calf in livestream from zoo in New York state zoo
+- April the giraffe delivers her calf in a livestream from zoo in New York state zoo

 - Birth comes at a dire time for giraffes, whose numbers have plummeted in recent years